getodk/briefcase/README.md

 - Copy `res/logback.xml.example` to `res/logback.xml`.
 This conf will be used when launching Briefcase on your machine.

 ### Logging tests vs development vs release
 During the release process, we use a specific logback for release.
-This configuration only logs to a `briefcase.log` file, created in the same folder where Briefcase is launched by the user.
+This configuration sends exceptions to Sentry.io and also logs to a `briefcase.log` file, created in the same folder where Briefcase is launched by the user.

 For testing and development purposes, customization of logback conf files is encouraged, especially to filter different levels of logging for specific packages.
 The following example sets the default level to `INFO` and `DEBUG` for components under `org.opendatakit`: